top of page

 Here is the full lists of ingredients for the project:

-Once you have those installed, you can proceed with initializing and customizing your project.
+Once you have those, you can proceed with initializing and customizing your project.

 Initialize and Polish Your Maven Project